C.D. Irapuato: History

-México Primera División
+Promotion to Primera División

 The club was one of the first clubs to inaugurate the Segunda División de México in the 1949–50 tournament where after 3 seasons the club won its first promotion.
-The club made its Primera División debut in the league on 22 August 1954 against Zacatepec who they beat 4–5.
-In the second round the club played at home in the Estadio Revolución stadium against Puebla FC who they also defeated 4–0.
-The club also revived its rivalry which had stopped in the late 1930s against Club Leon, that game ended in a 1–1 draw.
-The club's best tournament was the 1963–64 Mexican Primera División season where the club finished 4th with 32 points; Guadalajara finished with 33 points.
+The club made its debut to the Primera División de México in the league on August 22, 1954 against Zacatepec who they beat 4–5.
+In the second round the club played at home in the Estadio Revolución stadium against Puebla who they also defeated 4–0.
+The club also revived its rivalry which had stopped in the late 1930s against León, that game ended in a 1–1 draw.
+The club's best tournament was the 1963–64 Mexican Primera División season where the club finished 4th place with 32 points; Guadalajara finished with 33 points.